YcleptJohn/placement-report/report.md

 height="3.346534339457568in"}Although we found the requested topic a bit boring as a starting point.
-We instead decided to relate our talk back to our favourite board game, Articulate, as well as playing a HX version in our talk.
+We instead decided to relate our talk back to our favourite board game, Articulate, as well as playing a HX version during our talk.
 The game focuses on the ability to explain words to team-mates without using the actual word on the card.
 We felt this related well to what it's like to start as an IP, joining into a world of jargon where things must be deeply broken down for us.
 We felt this